hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_8/lectures_and_discourses/810_women_of_india.md

 with Infinite Love, the mother's love being the nearest approach to God's love in this mortal world of ours.
 "Mother, O Mother, be merciful;
 I am wicked!
-Many children have been wicked, but there never was a wicked mother" — so says the great saint Râmprasâd.
+Many children have been wicked, but there never was a wicked mother" — so says the great saint Rāmprasād.

 There she is — the Hindu mother.
 The son's wife comes in as her daughter; just as the mother's own daughter married and went out, so her